lpereira/hardinfo/README.md

 - **lm-sensors**: is needed to provide sensors values.
 - **xdg-utils**: xdg_open is used to open your browser for bugs, homepage & links.
 - **iperf3**: iperf3 is used to benchmark internal network speed.
+- **fwupd**: fwupd is used to read and display information about firmware in system.

 **User can install/setup these depending on hardware**
 - **hddtemp**: To obtain the hard disk drive temperature, be sure to run hddtemp